 - How can I obtain a syllabus or a list of books for my course prior to arriving?

-- The 2018 syllabus for your course will be made available to you on the first day of instruction.
+- The 2019 syllabus for your course will be made available to you on the first day of instruction.
+However, when you activate your UCINetID and UCI Gmail Account, you can access the course website on your EEE Account.
+Depending on the course you enrolled in, you may also have access to the course syllabus, which includes textbooks required for the course, and any assignments/readings that may be due before the first day of class.
 Should you need the syllabus for review prior to the beginning of instruction (registration, etc.), please contact our office and we will provide you with a syllabus from a previous academic term.

 - Can I be picked up from the airport?

 - Our program does not offer airport pick-up services, but we are happy to provide information on several transportation and hotel options.
 Our recommended transportation companies that provide shared car/van services are Prime Time Shuttle, Super Shuttle, and Lotus Transportation.
 Rates vary, but be sure to tell the company that you are a UCI student, as some companies might offer a UCI discount.
 Many students also use rideshare apps, such as Uber or Lyft, which provide convenient pick-up/drop-off services at both Los Angeles Airport (LAX) and John Wayne/Santa Ana Airport (SNA).

 - Can I miss the first week of class?

 - No. You will miss the mandatory orientation and important introductory topics in your classes.
 If you have to miss any days, please talk to your instructor before the course starts for the summer.
 Summer Session is accelerated and missing 2-3 days is equivalent to missing 2 weeks in a regular quarter.